 3) Include them in your estate plan.

-If you’ve created a document, you can include instructions authorizing care for your pets and providing the funds to do so.
+If you’ve created a power of attorney document, you can include instructions authorizing care for your pets and providing the funds to do so.
 You may also grant your agent the power to select a long-term caregiver for your pets.

 4) Make a pet protection agreement.